wulfdewolf/creative-chess-engine/README.md

-# Producing creative chess through chess-engine selfplay
+# Producing creative chess through chess engine selfplay
-This repository contains the implementation of a creative system that outputs creative chess games by running a creative chess-engine in selfplay.
+This repository contains the implementation of a creative system that outputs creative chess games by running a creative chess engine in selfplay.
-The chess-engine is an extension to Stockfish that consists of trying to force Stockfish to play more, human deemed creative, moves.
+The chess engine is an extension to Stockfish that consists of trying to force Stockfish to play more, human deemed creative, moves.
 This project was made in the context of the _Computational Creativity_ course in my first master year in _computer science_ at [VUB](https://www.vub.be).

 The used stockfish version can be found [here](https://github.com/official-stockfish/Stockfish).